LinuxCommandLibrary

 get

-Get the active power profile.
+Displays the name of the currently active system power profile.

-set PROFILE
+set <profile_name>

 DESCRIPTION